bmh5227/dataviz_final_project/README.md

 # Data Visualization Project
 ## Introduction
 In this data viz my goal is to let the user explore historical CO2 emissions on a per country basis.
-The user is also able to display other attributes, such as population and gdp.
-This allows you to ask questions in relation to other attributes and see the trends.
+The user is also able to display other attributes, such as population and GDP.
+This allows you to ask questions in relation to other attributes and explore the trends.

 ## Data
 Source: https://github.com/owid/co2-data

 Numerous datapoints and attributes have been removed to create a more compact dataset.
 The remaining attributes are:
 - Emissions